 Travel Tips for NYC

 - Get the 7-day unlimited Metro pass – It costs $32, which isn’t all that cheap.
-But each subway ride in NYC costs $2.75 so you just need to ride the subway 11 times to make it worth it – that’s less than twice a day if you’re in NYC for a week.
-Trust me, you’ll DEFINITELY ride the subway more than twice a day.
+But each subway ride in NYC costs $2.75 so you just need to ride the subway 11 times to make it worth it – that’s less than twice a day and trust me, you’ll DEFINITELY ride the subway more than that.
 You can buy the MetroCard from the vending machine at any subway station.

 - Download CityMapper – the subway will sometimes have a diversion, outage or just simply not running on certain days.
 It helps to have city mapper.